Faster-GCG: Efficient Discrete Optimization Jailbreak Attacks against Aligned Large Language Models: Impact Statement

-\paragraph{Impact Statement.} This work proposes several enhanced techniques for generating jailbreak suffixes for LLMs, which may potentially produce harmful texts.
+This work proposes several enhanced techniques for generating jailbreak suffixes for LLMs, which could be misused to elicit harmful outputs from LLMs.
 But similar to previous jailbreak methods, we investigate jailbreak prompts with the objective of uncovering inherent weaknesses in LLMs.
 This endeavor aims to inform and guide future research focused on improving human preference safeguards in LLMs while advancing more effective defense strategies against misuse.
-For example, the generated jailbreak suffixes can be employed for adversarial training of LLMs, thereby enhancing their overall robustness and security \citep{harmbench}.

-In addition, as a foundational discrete optimization algorithm, Faster-GCG has the potential to be adapted to more models beyond LLMs, such as text-to-image diffusion models \citep{mma}.
-This could contribute to a broader understanding and collaborative development of AI security across various domains.